opendocsg/slw-judgments-backfill/2011_SGHC_54/report.md

  [emphasis added]

-23     The appellants further relied on the Court of Appeal’s decision of _Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik_ [2008] 1 SLR(R) 601 (“ _Mohammed Liton_ ”).
-The Court of Appeal, in endorsing (at [34]–[35]) the observations of the trial judge in _Public Proseuctor v Mohammed Liton Mohammed Syeed Mallik_ [2007] SGHC 47, underscored an important reminder that it is not the duty of the trial judge in a criminal case to choose the more probable version amongst two competing version of events:
+23     The appellants further relied on the Court of Appeal’s decision of _Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik_ <span class="citation">[2008] 1 SLR(R) 601</span> (“ _Mohammed Liton_ ”).
+The Court of Appeal, in endorsing (at [34]–[35]) the observations of the trial judge in _Public Proseuctor v Mohammed Liton Mohammed Syeed Mallik_ <span class="citation">[2007] SGHC 47</span>, underscored an important reminder that it is not the duty of the trial judge in a criminal case to choose the more probable version amongst two competing version of events:

  Unlike civil cases, where the court may choose between two competing stories and accept the one on a balance of probabilities, that is to say, accepting that version because it seemed more plausible than the other, in a criminal case, there is an important norm to be taken into account at all times that where there is a reasonable doubt, that doubt must be resolved in favour of the accused.
 It is inherent [in] the requirement that the prosecution proves its case beyond reasonable doubt.